Colla, Pinna, Pomodoro at the Ronchini Gallery

 Colla, Pinna, Pomodoro comes highly recommended; an escape from the chaos of Oxford Street, you will not be disappointed.

-Colla, Pinna, Pomodoro is on at the Ronchini Gallery until 28th March 2013, for further information visit here.
+Colla, Pinna, Pomodoro is on at the Ronchini Gallery until 28th March 2013.
+For further information visit the gallery’s website here.